Sports Premium & School Sport

 We believe in giving all pupils, irrespective of their academic or physical ability, the opportunity to discover and develop their physical potential through a balanced and developmental programme of activities.

 A wide range of activities are delivered in school which aim to engage and inspire all our children.
-We are committed to ensure that all children receive at least 2 hours per week of high quality well – planned PE.
+We are committed to ensure that all children receive at least 2 hours per week of high-quality well-planned PE covering all areas of the National Curriculum.

 At St George’s we teach all the areas of games;